 - Alliterative Title: Hyrule Historia

-- All There in the Manual: This IS the manual, or at the very least is made up of pieces of them.
+- All There in the Manual: This is the manual, or at the very least is made up of pieces of them.

-- Alternate Timeline: Hyrule Historia finally explains the ins and outs of this in details.
-However, it still notes that this is simply how Nintendo has been treating the series as it has been developed thus far, and it might change if a more compelling one is presented or if new games in the series make reconciling the events of the series better.
-In particular, it introduced the controversial Downfall Timeline, where Link fails his objective in Ocarina of Time and leads to the Imprisoning War.
+- Alternate Timeline: Hyrule Historia explains the ins and outs of this in details.
+However, it notes that this is simply how Nintendo has been treating the series as it has been developed thus far, and it might change if a more compelling one is presented or if new games in the series make reconciling the events of the series better.
+In particular, it introduces the Downfall Timeline, where Link fails his objective in Ocarina of Time and leads to the Imprisoning War.

 - Artifact Title: Specifically pointed out for Link's Awakening and Majora's Mask, in that Zelda was in neither.